 Located in the heart of the thriving, eclectic Alberta Arts District!

-Reception and Book-signing for Ambassador Yovanovitch's stirring memoir Lessons from the Edge to follow the event —no extra ticket required!
+Reception and Book-signing for Masih Alinejad's inspiring story The Wind in My Hair to follow the event —no extra ticket required!

 About the Series

 WorldOregon’s International Speaker Series, which began in 2000, is one of the nation’s premier platforms for international affairs.
 For more than two decades, the series has put you in the room with the global leaders, visionaries, and inspiring voices that are changing our world.

 Now in its 23rd year, the International Speaker Series continues its tradition of presenting a broad spectrum of the people, big ideas, and issues framing our role on the world stage — with a focus this spring on bold voices confronting global violence and human rights, gender justice, political and cultural polarization, and movements toward a more peaceful, inclusive, and prosperous future.

 WorldOregon’s International Speaker Series, now in its 23rd season, concludes in December with this in-person presentation featuring a riveting conversation with journalist-activist-author Masih Alinejad who has been an inspiring voice for the Woman, Life, Freedom protests in Iran.
 With the 2023 series, WorldOregon is presenting events across the Portland metro region —starting this spring with events in Beaverton and continuing in the fall with events in northeast Portland.